Wishing you knew more about Aboriginal culture? Search no more.

 Native title cannot be claimed when certain things have been done with the land, such as freehold grants, grants of exclusive possession, residential and other leases and public works like roads and hospitals .

-The colonial view was that Australia’s ‘natives’ had no connection to the land because the British could not see ‘settled’ Aboriginal people, houses or farmed land, which were all characteristics of white life in England.
-Most of these misconceptions have now been disproved (see Convincing Ground by Bruce Pescoe and Gunyah, Goondie + Wurley by Paul Memmott).
+The colonial view was that Australia's 'natives' had no connection to the land because the British could not see 'settled' Aboriginal people, houses or farmed land, which were all characteristics of life in England.
+Most of these misconceptions have now been disproved (see Convincing Ground and Dark Emu by Bruce Pascoe and Gunyah, Goondie + Wurley by Paul Memmott).

-Eddie Mabo was an activist for his people’s rights which he defended passionately.
-In 1982 Eddie Mabo and four other Torres Strait Islanders wanted their traditional land rights acknowledged.
-They claimed that their islands had been continuously inhabited and exclusively possessed by their people who lived in permanent settled communities with their own social and political organisation .
+In May 1982 Eddie Mabo and four other Torres Strait Islanders brought an action against the State of Queensland and the Commonwealth of Australia in the High Court, claiming 'native title' to the Murray Islands and triggering legal proceedings.
+They claimed that their islands had been continuously inhabited and exclusively possessed by their people who lived in permanent settled communities with their own social and political organisation.

 Eddie Mabo claimed that the rights of his people had not been extinguished when the British Crown claimed land title over Australia.
 He wanted Australia to recognise these rights.